irustandi/blockchain-developer-bootcamp-final-project/README.md

 In the application, a user can have a couple of roles:

-- proposer: propose a news piece to be evaluated
+- proposer: propose a news piece (fact) to be evaluated
-- evaluator: evaluate a news piece
+- evaluator: evaluate (vote on) a news piece

+Each fact is captured by an ERC721 token.
+At the moment, a vote is binary: either FOR or AGAINST.
+There is also an option to remove a vote.
+A restriction is that a proposer cannot vote on a fact that he/she proposed.

 To facilitate meaningful activities, it is important to design the mechanism so that the incentives of the users are aligned properly.
-To achieve this, we propose a reward/punishment mechanisms using tokens specific to the app.
+This is not currently addressed yet, but to achieve this, a reward/punishment mechanism can be proposed using tokens specific to the app.

-Challenge: cannot rely on an oracle
-Probabilistic consensus

-TODO: governance mechanism

-Protocol token: FACT token
-Each news article is captured by an ERC721 token
+## Dependencies

+- [brownie](https://eth-brownie.readthedocs.io/en/stable/), along with the associated Python dependencies
+- For local testing, I use [hardhat](https://eth-brownie.readthedocs.io/en/stable/install.html#using-brownie-with-hardhat) in conjunction with brownie

+It is recommended to have a .env file with these variables:

+- WEB3_INFURA_PROJECT_ID
+- PRIVATE_KEY

+## Compiling and Testing

+- To compile, run 'brownie compile'
+- To test, run 'brownie test'

+It is possible to deploy to various networks (to rinkeby in the example) running

+brownie run ./scripts/decentrafact_scripts/01_deploy_decentrafact_contracts.py --network rinkeby

+## Front-End

+A basic front-end is available at (https://decentrafact.herokuapp.com)[https://decentrafact.herokuapp.com].

+## ETH address for certificate NFT

+0x15F3d667792f2E8C8D4822374120a57FD572f5fA